Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Stochastic Dynamics

-The possible spectra of the FP Hamiltonian can be deduced from the spectral theorems for the GTO. \cite{Ruelle} These theorems ensure that under some general conditions, the GTO's eigenvalue with the largest magnitude is real. \footnote{All the other eigenvalues can be either real or come in complex conjugate pairs known as Ruelle-Pollicott resonances (see Fig.\ref{Figure1}d) as follows immediately from the fact that $\hat H$ is a real operator.} In terms of the FP Hamiltonian spectra, this means that the ground state eigenvalue is real, $\Gamma_g=min_n\Gamma_n$ (see Fig.\ref{Figure1}f-h). \footnote{In situations when one of the Ruelle-Pollicott resonances is the ground state, the so-called psuedo-time-reversal symmetry must also be spontaneously broken.
-Even though we do not consider these situations here, they may be realizable.}
+The possible spectra of the stochastic evolution operator can be deduced from the spectral theorems for the GTO. \cite{Ruelle} These theorems ensure that for certain class of models that mimic chaotic behavior,\footnote{The models considered is Ref.\cite{Ruelle}, are "expanding" so that they have sensitivity to initial conditions thus mimicking chaotic behavior.} the GTO's eigenvalue with the largest magnitude is real. \footnote{All the other eigenvalues can be either real or come in complex conjugate pairs known as the Ruelle-Pollicott resonances (see Fig.\ref{Figure1}d) as follows immediately from the fact that $\hat H$ is a real operator.} In terms of the spectrum of the stochastic evolution operator, $\hat H = - t^{-1}log \hat{\mathpzc{M}}_t $, this means that the ground state eigenvalue is real, $\Gamma_g = min_n\Gamma_n$ (see Fig.\ref{Figure1}f-h).
+Let us consider from now on only models of these types. \footnote{In situations when one of the Ruelle-Pollicott resonances is the ground state, the so-called psuedo-time-reversal symmetry of pseudo-Hermitian stochastic evolution operator must also be spontaneously broken.
+This mechanism of the time-reversal symmetry breaking in dynamical systems can be interesting from the point of view of the search of such mechanisms (see, \emph{e.g.}, Ref.\cite{Somsikov}).
+Even though we do not consider these situations here, such spectra are realizable as has been established recently in Ref. \cite{Torsten}}

-The situation with positive $\Gamma_g$ in Fig.1f can be ruled out by the following argument that works, however, only for DS's with non-zero Euler characteristic of the phase space, ${Eu}(X)\ne0$.
-Let us recall that Witten index
+For models with compact phase spaces, each de Rahm cohomology class must provide one supersymmetric eigenstate.
+Otherwise, the eigensystem of the pseudo-Hermitian stochastic evolution operator would not be complete on $\Omega(X)$ because a state from any de Rahm cohomology class cannot be given as a superposition of states from other de Rahm cohomology classes and non-supersymmetric states.
+Another class of models that always has at least one supersymmetric state can be called "physical" models.
+In these models, at least one supersymmetric eigenstate from $\Omega^{D}$ exist.
+The ket of this eigenstate can be recognized as the steady-state (zero-eigenvalue) total probability distribution of the thermodynamic equilibrium.\footnote{In the dynamical system theory, this supersymmetric state is often called ergodic zero.} Let us further narrow our interest to the models in which at least one supersymmetric eigenstate exist and since all supersymmetric states have zero eigenvalue the spectrum Fig.\ref{Figure1}f is not realizable.

-equals the partition function of the stochastic noise, $\langle1\rangle_{noise}=1$, multiplied by ${Eu}(X)$.\cite{Mine,Mine1} \footnote{The unconditional (model-independent) existence of the representative of the partition function of the noise as one of the fundamental "expectation values" of the theory can be viewed as a sanity check for the theory.} Due to the supersymmetric BF pairing of the non-$\hat d$-symmetric states, only the $\hat d$-symmetric states contribute into the Witten index.
-This means that if ${Eu}(X)\ne 0$, then at least ${Eu}(X)$ $\hat d$-symmetric states that all have zero eigenvalues must exist.
-This contradicts the situation in Fig.1f.
+Allow us to digress now on a brief discussion of the one of the most fundamental objects in the theory - the Witten index: